Take a minute to sign up to receive important updates and the Construction Authority’s monthly e-newsletter!

 |

-Work will continue at the grade crossings throughout the project through the end of 2024 to complete punch list items.
+In the final months of 2024 (and if needed, continuing after substantial completion), crews will continue to work at the grade crossings throughout the project to complete final details.
 At a few crossings, more significant work is still taking place.
 Crews will continue to implement intermittent lane closures in Glendora at the Lone Hill Ave. crossing (click here for notice), and in Pomona at the Garey Ave. crossing (click here for notice – available in Spanish) and at Garey Ave./Grevillia Ave. (click here for notice).

 |